🌟 Fletcher High School 2019 Career Day

 Learn from everyone.
 Learn from life.
 Learn from reading.
 Learn from the internet…social media.
 Learn from what you do ~ school, the clubs you are part of and your experiences.
 Learn from both success and failure.

 You will need to embrace and practice this…and its called lifelong learning.

 The world is fast changing.
 If you don’t learn, adapt and change with it you will struggle.

 So have a growth mindset and in everything you experience, capture some lessons.
 The world is the biggest classroom and it has centuries old wisdom.

 1. How do you keep developing?

-2. How do you keep ahead of life changes and your context?
+2. How do you keep ahead of life changes, new career demands, impacts of digital trends and your context?

 The world, your life and people you interact with…are the biggest classroom filled with tonnes of wisdom.
 Tap into it.

 In closing: thank you once again for this honor.